YLokma/Password-Manager/README.md

 ### 3. Password Management
 Passwords are stored in a CSV file.
 The program reads this file to populate the list view.
 Users can:
 - **Search**: Enter keywords, application names, or OCR-extracted text to find accounts.
-- **Add**: Add a new account using a dedicated GUI with recommendations for usernames and passwords.
+- **Add**: Add a new account with recommendations for usernames and passwords that can be configured in the settings gui.
-- **Modify**: Edit an existing account directly from the list view or context menu.
+- **Modify**: Edit an existing account directly from the list view (`F2`) or context menu.
 - **Delete**: Remove an account after confirmation.

 ### 4. OCR Lens
 The OCR lens allows users to extract text from the screen.
 The lens dimensions and appearance can be adjusted dynamically using arrow keys:
 - **Arrow Keys**: Resize the lens (width and height).
-- **Esc**: Exit the lens mode without selecting text.
+- **Esc**: Exit the lens mode without selecting text, cancelling the account finding operation.
-- **Left Mouse Button**: Confirm the selection and extract text.
+- **Left Mouse Button**: Confirm the selection and extract text, then try to find the corresponding account.
-- **Dynamic Border Color**: Adjust the lens border color dynamically using RGB sliders in the settings GUI.
+- **Dynamic Border Color and Thickness**: Adjust the lens border thickness and color dynamically using RGB sliders in the settings GUI.

 The extracted text can be used to search for accounts or perform other actions.